mui/mui-x/docs/data/tree-view/rich-tree-view/focus/focus.md

 ### Focus a specific item

-Use the `apiRef.focusItem` method to focus a specific item.
+Use the `focusItem` API method to focus a specific item.

 ```ts
 apiRef.current.focusedItem(